Illinois House of Representatives: Cutback Amendment of 1980

 The Cutback Amendment was proposed to abolish Illinois's use of Cumulative Voting and multi-member districts.

 Since its passage in 1980, representatives have been elected from 118 single-member districts formed by dividing the 59 Senate districts in half, a method known as nesting.
 Each senator is "associated" with two representatives.

 Since the adoption of the Cutback Amendment, there have been proposals by some major political figures in Illinois to bring back multi-member districts.
 A task force led by former governor Jim Edgar and former federal judge Abner Mikva issued a report in 2001 calling for the revival of cumulative voting, in part because it appears that such a system increases the representation of racial minorities in elected office.
 The Chicago Tribune editorialized in 1995 that the multi-member districts elected with cumulative voting produced better legislators.
-Others have argued that the now-abandoned system provided for greater stability in the lower house.
+Others said the now-abandoned system produced greater stability in the lower house.

 The Democratic Party won a majority of House seats in 1982.
 Except for a brief two-year period of Republican control from 1995 to 1997, the Democrats have held the majority since then.